corail-research/SeaPearlZoo.jl/classic_cp/kidneyexchange/README.md

 This will print the solutions found as a matrix and a list of cycles.

 ### Model B (solution as a vector)

+This model does not allow self-compatible pairs, as there will be no way to distinguish a self-compatible pair (size one cycle) from a pair that does not participate in any cycle.

 ```julia
 julia> include("kidneyexchange.jl");